amey-kudari/toast5/README.md

 ```

 ### BASIC USAGE
-At the root directory of your application, or the last parent component that will be using using toasts, wrap the component with out hoc `withToast5`,
+At the root directory of your application, or the last parent component that will be using using toasts, wrap the component with hoc `withToast5`,
 ```typescript
 import React from "react";